gammaCore Sapphire Device for Non-Invasive Vagal Nerve Stimulation and Migraine

 How is it used?

-The device is held against the side of the neck on the side on which the patient has the most headache, and electrical current stimulates the vagus nerve through the skin.
+The device is held against the side of the neck on the side on which the patient has the most headache, and an electrical current stimulates the vagus nerve through the skin.

 What can it be used for?